CONTROLS ENGINEERING ACADEMY

 Embedded and Modular Components

-In smaller PLC systems, these components are integrated into one housing.
-That means that the PLC is one piece of hardware that includes a processor, I/O, communications module, and power supply.
+In smaller PLC systems, all components are integrated into one housing.
+The PLC becomes a single piece of hardware that includes processor, I/O, communication module, and power supply.
+These compact PLCs are designed to control small, standalone machines or simple processes.

 Compact PLC